IntangibleMatter/intangiblematter.github.io/content/posts/2023/04/the-new-wave-of-the-future.md

 there's a better way to open an album than by playing the **THX** sound effect.
 The lyrics are amazing, stupid, and resonant in typical gec fashion, and are reportedly somewhat about transitioning.
-(The line "I did science on my face" reportedly being a referrence to Facial Feminization Surgery, as an example.)
+(The line "I did science on my face" reportedly being a reference to Facial Feminization Surgery, as an example.)

 > If you think I'm stupid now,\
 > You should see me when I'm high\